-45 EBERT, supra note 29, at 63; Dr. Liepmann, Abbitte, Widerruf und Ehrenerklärung, 11 DEUTSCHE JURISTEN ZEITUNG [DJZ] 931, 934 (1906); Gerhard Lingelbach, Stichwort Injurienklage', in HANDWORTERBUCH ZUR DEUTSCHEN RECHTSGESCHICHTE (HRG) 1221 (Albrecht Cordes et al eds., 2d ed.
+&lt;sup>45 EBERT, supra note 29, at 63; Dr. Liepmann, Abbitte, Widerruf und Ehrenerklärung, 11 DEUTSCHE JURISTEN ZEITUNG [DJZ] 931, 934 (1906); Gerhard Lingelbach, Stichwort Injurienklage', in HANDWÖRTERBUCH ZUR DEUTSCHEN RECHTSGESCHICHTE (HRG) 1221 (Albrecht Cordes et al eds., 2d ed.
 2004).

-46 Hallebeek & Zwart-Hink, supra note 27, at 234.
+Hallebeek & Zwart-Hink, supra note 27, at 234.
 In the 16th until 18th century, an aggrieved party could choose between filing this complaint and submitting an Injurienklage (actio iniurarum), which was adopted from Roman, law, still had a penal nature and enabled the victim to demand the payment of a private penalty.
 EBERT, supra note 29, at 63 & 66-67; Lingelbach, supra note 45, at 1221.

-47 Later on, it was mostly referred to as the revocation (Widerruf).
+$^{47}\,$ Later on, it was mostly referred to as the revocation (Widerruf).
 See EBERT, supra note 29, at 78.

-48 EBERT, supra note 29, at 76-77; ZIMMERMAN, supra note 44, at 1072.
+&lt;sup>48 EBERT, supra note 29, at 76-77; ZIMMERMAN, supra note 44, at 1072.

-49 Traces of this declaration of honor can be found in the Edictum Rotharis regis, the first written compilation of Lombard law, of 643 and the Lex Bajuvariorium, a collection of the tribal an apology (deprecatio or Abbitte), which was an expression of regret associated with a request for forgiveness.
-This component found its origins in the teachings of the church.50 Third, a revocation was required (recantatio, palinodia or Wiederruf), in which the offender acknowledged the untruthfulness of his statements and recanted his defamatory words.51
+&lt;sup>49 Traces of this declaration of honor can be found in the Edictum Rotharis regis, the first written compilation of Lombard law, of 643 and the Lex Bajuvariorium, a collection of the tribal an apology (deprecatio or Abbitte), which was an expression of regret associated with a request for forgiveness.
+This component found its origins in the teachings of the church.
+Third, a revocation was required (recantatio, palinodia or Wiederruf), in which the offender acknowledged the untruthfulness of his statements and recanted his defamatory words.

-Another specific and self-standing doctrine is best known by its French name, the amende honorable.52 Despite its appellation, very few authors claim that the amende honorable is actually of French origin.53 Instead, its roots can be traced to ecclesiastical law.54 Subsequently, the further development of this legal tool in French55 and Roman-Dutch56 law received the most scholarly attention.
+Another specific and self-standing doctrine is best known by its French name, the amende honorable.
+Despite its appellation, very few authors claim that the amende honorable is actually of French origin.
+Instead, its roots can be traced to ecclesiastical law.
+Subsequently, the further development of this legal tool in French and Roman-Dutch law received the most scholarly attention.
 Similar to its German equivalent (die Klage auf Ehrenerklärung, Abbitte oder Widerruf), the remedy consisted of several constituent elements: an admission having made false statements (palinodia, recantation, retractatio); a confession of guilt, which implied some publicity and appearance; and an apology and a prayer for forgiveness (deprecatio).
-Some authors include a declaration of honor as well.57 laws of the Bavarii, from the sixth through eighth century.
-See C. von Wallenrodt, Die Injurienklage auf Abbitte, Widerruf und Ehrenerklärung in ihrer Entstehung, Fortbildung und ihrem Verfall, 3 ZEITSCHRIFT FÜR RECHTSGESCHICHTE 238, 243 (1864).
+Some authors include a declaration of honor as well.

 Whether one takes the path of apology theorists or of historians, both approaches show striking similarities.
-An apology is always more than simply saying sorry upon instruction of a judge.58 Instead, it is a multi-layered
+An apology is always more than simply saying sorry upon instruction of a judge.
+Instead, it is a multi-layered laws of the Bavarii, from the sixth through eighth century.
+See C. von Wallenrodt, Die Injurienklage auf Abbitte, Widerruf und Ehrenerklärung in ihrer Entstehung, Fortbildung und ihrem Verfall, 3 ZEITSCHRIFT FÜR RECHTSGESCHICHTE 238, 243 (1864).

-50 EBERT, supra note 29, at 76-77; ZIMMERMAN, supra note 44, at 1072.
+&lt;sup>50 EBERT, supra note 29, at 76-77; ZIMMERMAN, supra note 44, at 1072.

-51 Even as the apology, the revocation was derived from medieval canon law and had developed within the framework of the restitution theory in the 12th and 13th centuries (restitutio famae).
-Subsequently, it was one of the compulsory parts of a penalty ($Bu\beta e$), a means to receive divine forgiveness for a sin was to compensate the victim, as much as possible, for his injury.
+&lt;sup>51 Even as the apology, the revocation was derived from medieval canon law and had developed within the framework of the restitution theory in the 12th and 13th centuries (restitutio famae).
+Subsequently, it was one of the compulsory parts of a penalty ( $Bu\beta e$ ), a means to receive divine forgiveness for a sin was to compensate the victim, as much as possible, for his injury.
 EBERT, supra note 29, at 76-77; ZIMMERMAN, supra note 44, at 1072.

-52 Other, more remote linguistic calques are "honorable amends," "emenda honorabilis," or "eerlijke betering."
+&lt;sup>52 Other, more remote linguistic calques are "honorable amends," "emenda honorabilis," or "eerlijke betering."
 Descheemaeker, supra note 33, at 909.

-53 For an overview, see Hallebeek & Zwart-Hink, supra note 46, at 196-197.
+&lt;sup>53 For an overview, see Hallebeek & Zwart-Hink, supra note 46, at 196-197.